Explanation of the FairwayFiles.com Golf Tracking System

 If you have less than 20 scores the following table is used to

-determine the number of rounds that will be counted toward your
+determine the number of rounds that will be averaged to get your

 Does the system Support Equitable Stroke control?